palf/tic-tac-tournament/README.md

 # Tic Tac Tournament

-This project allows you to develop and execute agents to play tic-tac-toe (noughts & crosses)
+This project allows you to develop and execute agents to play tic-tac-toe (noughts & crosses).

 You can specify which agents to use, and how many games to play.
 Results will be printed to `stdout`.

-This is a test-bed to try out improvements to the reinforcement learning algorithm
+This is a test-bed to try out improvements to the reinforcement learning algorithm.

 ## Usage